kontainapp/km/docs/image-targets.md

 ### Docker image for build environment

 Dockerized build is using `buildenv-component-platform` images (i.e.`buildenv-km-fedora` or `buildenv-node-fedora`) which need to be either built once, or pulled into local docker cache once.
-Also, the same image is used when prereqs are being installed locally with `make -C tests buildenv-local-fedora`.
+Also, the same image is used when prerequisites are being installed locally with `make -C tests buildenv-local-fedora`.

 * `make buildenv-image` - creates buildenv image (whole 9 yard  - includes libstdc++ build).**This is a long process as it installs many packages, clones gcc and builts libstdc++**
 * `make pull-buildenv-image` - pulls the image from (Azure) container registry and re-tags it for local use.
 We do this to avoid image name dependency on the specific registry it is pulled from.